 She said in the last interview she did in 1976 that if she “abused the gift if would be taken away“.
 I think that was another factor in reducing her readings to something more manageable.
 I found traces of her advertising for clients in a more low-key manner and she was active right up to her final years.
 She was playing it smart in my opinion.

-Peg went on the read for famous people like Frank Sinatra and famous politicians like senators and local celebrities and power players in Sacramento and San Francisco.
+Peg went on the read for famous people like Frank Sinatra and famous politicians, including senators and local celebrities as well as power players in Sacramento and San Francisco.
 She was very well regarded in the psychic medium communities of the time given her awards and professional respect she had earned.
-It seems she did save her gift and used it wisely for the readings that mattered.
+It seems she did save her gift and used it wisely for the readings that really mattered.

 Peg is buried with her husband, Russel York in Paradise California.
 She was a trailblazer and very courageous and thus earned a page here on my site to record an extraordinary life lived.